Atlanta CV Drum and Bugle Corps: Growth and Results

 In 1999 the corps grew to 55 members and traveled to the DCA Championships, placing 4th in the mini-corps competition.
 Growth continued in 2000, with the corps featuring 56 members and placing second at the DCA Championships in the Class A division.
 In 2001 the CorpsVets grew to 65 members and won the Class A title at the DCA championships with a record score in that division.

 The following year, 2002, the corps grew to 94 members, advanced to the highly competitive Open Class Division of DCA and tied for 11th place at the championships.
 Since 2002 the corps has competed in Open Class attaining finalist status each season fielding corps of over 100 members.

 In 2012 the corps shorten its name to Atlanta CV Drum and Bugle Corps, adopting the "CV" moniker already often used to refer to the "CorpsVets".
 This rebranding helped eliminate the misconception that a member must be a vet of a corps in order to participate, which was never the case.

 The corps' highest placement coincides with their highest score, set at the 2017 DCA Championships finals, with a score of 96.63 and 2nd place overall.
 They are the 10 Time DCA South Champions and the highest placing and highest scoring southern corps in DCA History.

+DCI All-Age

+The final DCA championship was hosted in 2023.
+In 2024, Atlanta CV and other DCA Corps were absorbed into DCI, under the new All-Age class.
+At the Inaugural DCI All-Age championship, Atlanta CV placed 4th overall.

-Show Summary (1998-2023)
+Show summary (1998–2024)

 CV Indoor

 In 2015, Atlanta CV came out with an indoor percussion program, headed by percussion caption head and arranger Chris Romanowski.
 The ensemble competed in Winter Guard International (WGI) Percussion Independent World Class.
 The following year, 2016, the organization decided not to come out with an indoor line, partly due to a large majority of staff and potential members going on a trip to China that took place during the heat of the season.
 In 2017, Atlanta CV Indoor had returned to the competition arena, competing in WGI Percussion Independent Open Class.
 In 2018, Atlanta CV Indoor announced a merger with Q2, another Open Class group also based in Atlanta.
 As a result, staff and resources were brought together and CV Indoor would now be under the Q2 name.